-Man suspected in parcel bombs case arrested in Florida
+Florida man arrested in probe of bombs mailed to Trump critics

 According to public records, Sayoc is a registered Republican and has been arrested numerous times over the years including one case in which he was accused of making a bomb threat.

-Television images from Plantation showed investigators using a blue tarp to cover a white van, which was plastered with political decals and stickers including several of Trump, before removing it on a truck.
-A law enforcement source said the van belongs to Sayoc.

-The U.S. Justice Department was due to hold a news conference at 2:30 p.m.
-EDT.
-(1830 GMT).
 A federal law enforcement source said charges would likely be brought by federal prosecutors in Manhattan.

-No one had claimed responsibility for parcel bombs, which were denounced by authorities as terrorism, and came less than two weeks ahead of U.S. congressional elections that could alter the balance of power in Washington.
+No one claimed responsibility for the parcel bombs addressed to former President Barack Obama and others, which authorities denounced as terrorism.
+The episode came less than two weeks before U.S. congressional elections that could alter the balance of power in Washington.

+Four more suspicious packages were found on Friday, according to officials and media reports, bringing the total to 14.
+None of the devices has detonated, and no injuries have been reported.

-Police found two of the suspicious packages on Friday addressed to U.S. Senator Cory Booker and James Clapper, the former U.S. director of national intelligence, officials said.
+The intended recipients of packages discovered on Friday included Democratic U.S. Senator Cory Booker of New Jersey, former U.S. Director of National Intelligence James Clapper, Democratic U.S. Senator Kamala Harris of California and Democratic donor Tom Steyer.

-The 11th package was addressed to Booker, a Democratic senator from New Jersey, and was discovered at a mail sorting facility in Florida, the FBI said.
-A 12th package was addressed to Clapper at cable network CNN and was intercepted at a New York City post office, a federal law enforcement official said.

-A thirteenth suspicious parcel was discovered addressed to Democratic U.S. Senator Kamala Harris of California, CNN said.

-A federal law enforcement official said earlier on Friday that the focus had intensified on Florida as a key location for the investigation and possible point of origin of the packages.

-Police closed roads around the AutoZone parking lot where Sayoc was arrested, and helicopters flew overhead.
+Hours after a federal law enforcement official said the investigation’s focus on Florida had intensified, police closed roads around the AutoZone parking lot in Plantation where Sayoc was arrested, and helicopters flew overhead.

 A man named Dre, a manager at a used car dealership next door to the AutoZone, said he heard a loud noise that sounded like an explosion shortly after 11 a.m.

-“I heard like a bomb,” Dre, who declined to give his full name, said in a telephone interview.
-“I opened the door and saw the FBI there.”
+“I opened the door and saw the FBI there,” Dre, who declined to give his full name, said in a telephone interview.

 A woman who lives nearby and declined to give her name said she was in her yard weeding on Friday morning when she heard a loud bang, saw smoke and heard a lot of shouting.

-Florida Governor Rick Scott said he had been briefed on developments in the investigation.

-“I appreciate the hard work of law enforcement to bring swift justice to whoever is responsible for these cowardly acts,” Scott wrote on Twitter.
+TV images showed investigators there using a blue tarp to cover Sayoc’s van before removing it on a truck.

-All the people targeted by the suspicious packages have often been maligned by right-wing critics.
-They included former President Barack Obama, former Vice President Joe Biden, former Secretary of State and presidential candidate Hillary Clinton and billionaire Democratic Party donor George Soros.
+All the people targeted by the suspicious packages have been maligned by right-wing critics.
+Packages that surfaced earlier in the week were addressed to Obama, former Vice President Joe Biden, former Secretary of State and presidential candidate Hillary Clinton, billionaire Democratic Party donor George Soros, Representative Maxine Waters, former Attorney General Eric Holder, former CIA director John Brennan and actor Robert De Niro.

-There has been an outcry from Trump’s critics, who charged that his inflammatory rhetoric against Democrats and the press has created a climate for politically motivated violence.
+Trump’s critics charged that his inflammatory rhetoric against Democrats and the press created a climate for politically motivated violence.

+“If we don’t stop this political mania, this fervor, rancor, hatred, you’ll see this again and again and again,” New York Governor Andrew Cuomo told MSNBC.
+“We have to get to the genesis, and the genesis is an overheated, vitriolic political division in this country and it starts with the leaders, and it starts with the president.”

 Trump’s supporters accused Democrats of unfairly suggesting the president was to blame for the bomb scare.

-None of the devices detonated and no one has been hurt.
-They were believed to have been fashioned from bomb-making designs widely available on the internet, according to a federal law enforcement source.
+The devices were believed to have been fashioned from bomb-making designs widely available on the internet, according to a federal law enforcement source.
 Still, investigators said they were treating the devices as “live” explosives, not a hoax.

 Investigators have declined to say whether they were built to be functional.
 Bomb experts and security analysts say that based on their rudimentary construction it appeared the devices were more likely designed to sow fear rather than to kill.